sanbricio/go-gallery/README.md

 # GoGallery Backend

 This repository contains an API that enables users to upload, retrieve, and delete photos.
-Additionally, it includes authentication functionality to ensure secure access
+Additionally, it includes authentication functionality to ensure secure access.

 ## Environment Variables Configuration